-The Ikebukuro Halloween Cosplay Festival is one of the most significant Halloween events in Japan that is held in the last weekend of October.
-Since 2014 the festival takes place outside of Ikebukuro station (the Sunshine City).
+The Ikebukuro Halloween Cosplay Festival is one of the most significant Halloween events in Japan that is held on the last weekend of October.
+Since 2014, the festival has taken place outside of Ikebukuro station (the Sunshine City).
 The festival attracts about 20,000 participants and over 100,000 spectators in two days.
-Ikebukuro east exit area has become the centre of new subculture with various activities for anime and manga fans.
-Live entertainment is provided from 11 a.m. to 5 p.m.
+Ikebukuro east exit area has become the center of a new subculture with various activities for anime and manga fans.
+Live entertainment is provided from 11 am to 5 pm.

 “Disney Halloween” at Tokyo Disneyland was the first-ever Halloween celebration in Japan and it's still incredibly popular.
 Festivities and a special program are offered from early September through late October.
-Check out the “ghost version" of Disneyland with Mickey Mouse and Minnie Mouse in new costumes.
-“Spooky ‘Boo!’
-Parade” is the main highlight of the festival, featuring over 100 floats.
-The park’s main characters during these days are ghosts and goblins haunting the park after dark.
-World Bazaar will also be transformed with Halloween decoration and music.
+Check out the “ghost version" of Disneyland with Mickey Mouse and Minnie Mouse in costumes.
+The “Spooky ‘Boo!’
+Parade” is the major highlight of the festival, featuring over 100 floats.
+The park’s main characters during these days are ghosts and goblins haunting the area after dark.
+World Bazaar is also transformed with Halloween decorations and music.

-Shibuya is undoubtedly the epicentre of the Halloween activities in Tokyo.
-During several days this central area gets filled with crowds of young people in costumes.
+Shibuya is undoubtedly the epicenter of Halloween activities in Tokyo.
+Over several days this central area is filled with crowds of young people in costumes.
 The authorities even had to issue a ban on public drinking in Shibuya during late October since the street parties have been turning rather wild in the previous years.
 Halloween in Shibuya has become an enormous phenomenon since 2014.
 It happens during the weekend before Halloween and on October 31st.
-The street party reaches its peak between 6 p.m. and 11 p.m.
-Many people stay partying all night.
+The street party reaches its peak between 6 pm and 11 pm.
+Many revelers stay partying all night.

 Roppongi Hills is another famous Halloween destination in Tokyo.
-Located in the Roppongi district of Minato the hip area gets occupied by scary characters: zombies, zombie brides, monsters and vampires.
-Every year the parade focuses on a different theme.
+Located in the Roppongi district of Minato, the hip area is occupied by scary characters: zombies, zombie brides, monsters, and vampires.
+Every year, the parade focuses on a different theme.
 There are also special menus at the Hill’s cafes and restaurants.